dherkova/GTE-Challenge/MATLAB/README.md

     events.

 ## Installation and Usage
-1. Download the zip with the [GTE-Challenge repository] (https://github.com/dherkova/GTE-Challenge/archive/master.zip)
+1. Download the zip within the [GTE-Challenge repository] (https://github.com/dherkova/GTE-Challenge/archive/master.zip)
-2. Load the file called `reconstruction.m` located in the MATLAB folder in MATLAB.
+2. Load the file called `reconstruction.m` located in the MATLAB folder.
-3. Change the folders in the first cell to yours.
+3. Change the folders in the first cell to match yours.
 4. Run it cell by cell to understand what is going on.
 The PDF calculation can be quite slow (currently 3min for 50 nodes in a modern PC, and it scales ~O(N^2).
 To obtain good reconstruction speeds